Friedrich Wilhelm Rembert von Berg: Governor-General of Finland

+Viceroy of Poland

+Following the outbreak of the January Uprising, Berg was appointed deputy to the viceroy of Congress Poland in March 1863 and played a central role in suppressing the revolt.
+When Grand Duke Konstantin Nikolaevich resigned as viceroy in the autumn of 1863 after failing to contain the uprising, Berg succeeded him in October of that year.
+He remained in the post until his death in 1874.

 Honours and awards

 Coat of arms of the Berg family, which belonged to the Uradel, in the Baltic Coat of arms book by Carl Arvid von Klingspor in 1882.

 Coat of arms of the counts of the family of 1856, in the Baltic Coat of arms book by Carl Arvid Klingspor in 1882.